panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 // throws "TypeError: User is not a constructor"
 ```

-When `User` is an arrow function, invoking `new User('Eric Cartman')` throws an `TypeError` simply meaning that the arrow function is not a constructor.
+When `User` is an arrow function, invoking `new User('Eric Cartman')` throws a `TypeError` simply meaning that the arrow function is not a constructor.

 ### Cannot be a generator function